Xememah/ps-screenshot-management/README.md

 # Screenshot management
-The simplest PowerShell script written for managing your screenshots folder.
+The simplest PowerShell script for managing your screenshots.

 # Use case
 Do you capture and share screenshots regularly?
 If the answer to that question is positive, you probably have encountered some issues in the past.